-This diagram illustrates a subset of 7-tone scales contained therein, showing the 10 cycles before it reterns to the beginning.
+This diagram illustrates a subset of 7-tone scales contained therein, showing the 10 cycles before it returns to the beginning.

-It has been pointed out that one can combine any of the like pairs with the result forming a Constant structure.
+It has been pointed out by Praveen Venkataramana that one can combine any of the like pairs in what he calls a Reverse Viggo Brun method with the result forming a constant structure.

-this PDF shows the possible 10 through 6 tone scales that can be found in such fashion.
+this PDF shows the possible 10 through 6 tone scales that can be found using this method.
 Centaur Constant Structures

 Here are two from Terumi Narushima showing 17 and 19 tone constant structure scales containing Centaur.